-It’s fun to shoot M cars in different environments; after all, the mantra of these cars is that you can literally race it during the day and pick up your date with it that night.
+It’s fun to shoot M cars like this BMW M2 in different environments; after all, the mantra of these cars is that you can literally race it during the day and pick up your date with it that night.
 They all have dual personalities.

 A shoot like this requires careful planning and creative vision.
 We had three things working against us: